cloudfoundry/uaa/docs/UAA-LDAP.md

   <br/>This property is always used, but may be omitted when no group integration is desired.

+* <a name="ldap.groups.ignorePartialResultException">`ldap.groups.ignorePartialResultException`</a>
+    How should the client react when it receives a `partial results` message back from the LDAP server.
+    If set to true, it is ignored.
+If set to false, authentication and group search will be marked as failed.
+    Default is `true`.
+User searches are always ignoring partial results, and always expect 1 result back from the query.

 * <a name="ldap.group.searchBase">`ldap.group.searchBase`</a>
   the search base for the group search.
 This references the [group-search-base](http://docs.spring.io/spring-security/site/docs/3.0.x/reference/ldap.html)